This article explains what DevOps is and what DevOps really means, and how automation tools can help teams adopt DevOps practice.

 - Ops team might think the problems are caused because of the bugs in the code.

 - The development team might think there is some issue with the configurations made by the operations team.

 - There should be something to make the development and operations team work better.
 Here is where DevOps comes into play

 What is DevOps?

-The next shift in Devops movement is the containerization.
-Container technologies like Docker help Devops team to build applications and ship it to any infrastructure running docker.
-The application would work the same way it worked on the developer’s laptop.
+The next shift in the DevOps movement is containerization.
+Container technologies like Kubernetes help DevOps teams build applications and ship them to any environment without much configuration drift.

-Tell us what you think about DevOps approach in the comment section.
+Please tell us what you think about the DevOps approach in the comment section.

 Also, I have published an article on how to become a DevOps engineer.
 Check it out to understand the skillsets and learning paths required for practicing DevOps.